Crimzzon/Webiste-Portfolio/README.md

 Hello!

-This is literally just a webiste I built as a way to remember how to use HTML and CSS and the smallest amount of Java.
+This is literally just a webiste I built as a way to remember how to use HTML and CSS and the smallest amount of JavaScript.

 I did not follow a lot of conventions as I really jsut wanted this website out fast for helping with job hunting.